 The amount of income taxes the Company pays is subject to ongoing audits by taxing jurisdictions around the world.
 The Company's estimate of the potential outcome of any uncertain tax position is subject to management's assessment of relevant risks, facts, and circumstances existing at that time.
 The Company believes that it has adequately provided for these matters.
 However, the Company's future results may include favorable or unfavorable adjustments to its estimates in the period the audits are resolved, which may impact the Company's effective tax rate.
+The Company does not believe that it is reasonably possible that the total amount of unrecognized tax benefits will significantly increase or decrease in the next 12 months.
 As of December 31, 2014, the Company's tax filings are generally subject to examination in major tax jurisdictions for years ending on or after December 31, 2012.